pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 \end{equation}
 $$

 $\phi$ and $\beta$ are one and the same when applying kernel method.
-The most common is the radial basis function:
+The most common is the radial basis function.

 $$
     \displaylines{